-Carpeting Basics Carpeting 101 Home » Flooring Help » Flooring Basics » Carpeting Basics Carpeting Basics Carpet is a luxurious, modern floor covering with ancient roots.
+Carpeting Basics Home » Flooring Help » Flooring Basics » Carpeting Basics About Carpet Carpet is a luxurious, modern floor covering with ancient roots.
 In the distant past, carpet was painstakingly made by hand.
 But today, it’s largely manufactured by machine.
 When talking about carpet, there are a variety of technical terms used to describe specific styles.
 Understanding the different terms can help when selecting the best carpet for your home.
-When carpeting is made, fibers (also called yarns) are woven into a material backing.
+Loop, Cut Loop, and Pile When carpeting is made, fibers (also called yarns) are woven into a material backing.
 This is done in a way that creates small loops of yarn all along the surface.
 This surface is referred to as the carpet’s “pile”.
 If the loops are left in-tact, the carpet is referred to as loop pile carpet; if the loops are cut, the carpet is cut pile.
 Some carpets have a combination of both techniques and are referred to as cut and loop.
 Loop pile, cut pile and cut and loop carpets all have different characteristics because of differences in their surface textures.
-In addition to the differences in carpet pile, an important distinction between carpets is the fiber used in their construction.
+Carpet Fibers In addition to the differences in carpet pile, an important distinction between carpets is the fiber used in their construction.
 Fiber refers to the material used to create the carpet’s yarn, and fibers can be either synthetic or natural.
 The majority of carpet on the market today is made of synthetic fibers including, nylon, polypropylene or polyester.
 Natural fiber carpets are usually made of wool, though you will occasionally see other natural materials, such as silk, cotton or bamboo.
 Carpet characteristics will vary depending on their construction and material.
-Choosing carpeting can seem like a daunting task.
+Which Carpet to Choose Choosing carpeting can seem like a daunting task.
 At the Floor Store, we’re happy to walk you through all of your options and answer any questions you might have.
-Feel free to call us or stop in and talk through all of the options available to you.
+Feel free to call us or stop in to one of our 8 showroom locations and talk through all of the options available to you.